lifelike/hexmapextension/USER GUIDE.md

 ## Debug tab
 If the log file field is filled in, the extension will output debug text to the file.
 This probably should not be filled in unless you are fixing a problem or developing a new feature.

+### Generate Log File
+Log file is only created if this is checked.

+### Log File (optional)
+Set this to the file to create (the button can be clicked to open a file chooser).
+WARNING!
+THIS FILE WILL BE OVERWRITTEN IF IT EXISTS (NO QUESTIONS ASKED).

 ## "Apply" button